seorgiy/dungeon-dj/README.md

 1. Download [DungeonDJ](https://github.com/seorgiy/dungeon-dj/releases), unzip it
 2. Download [foobar2000](https://www.foobar2000.org/download)
 3. Install foobar to `/foobar2000` folder or specify path to .exe in the `config.ini` file.
-Portable installation is completly fine, but don't forget to set some  [settings](#foobar-settings)
 4. Put your music in the `/music` subfolders and name that folders whatever you like.
 The first letter of the name of each folder stands for a key that you need to press to play music from that folder.
 Examples included.
 5. Run `play.exe`, don't mind Windows Defender.
 It dislikes autohotkeys scripts.
 6. Press `Alt` and the chosen Key for music